 - Working Capital Loans

 Funds to provide working capital for the operations, and cover general operating expenses, as opposed to capital purchases or expansions.
-There are currently programs in place where loans can be approved within 48 hours or may be available without any payments for the first six months.
+There are currently programs in place where loans can be approved within 48 hours or maybe available without any payments for the first six months.
 BDC loans of up to $100,000 can be applied for online.

 - Term Loan and Lease Payment Relief